firedancer-io/firedancer/src/app/tguard/README.md

 Moreover, this is a body guard with high capacity, one Turbine Guard is sufficient to have multiple validators under its protection umbrella at the same time.

-Running Turnine Guard is as simple as typing in 1,2,3..., literally.
+Running Turbine Guard is as simple as typing in 1,2,3..., literally.
 First let's lauch the command-n-control interactive panel:
 ```
   $ cd firedancer      # the repo root if you are not there already
   $ cd src/app/tguard  # the tguard src diretory